 How to make your computer emulate a computer.

 While you may not have access to a physical Turing machine, that should’nt stop you from simulating a Turing machine with… your computer!
 I will cover how Turing machines function, and Python code to build a simple one to test for alleged palindromes.
 I know that programs that check for palindromes are common exercise for programming beginners, and that you could simply check online or even copy some code in your favorite language.
-However, let’s pretend that deep down you would really like to use a Turing machine for the task.
+However, let’s pretend that deep down you would like to use a Turing machine for the task.

 A Turing machines consists of three parts: